-He graduated cum laude from Virginia Tech in 1990 with a bachelor's degree in History and was commissioned through Naval ROTC.
-He holds a master's degree in National Security and Strategic Studies with distinction from the Naval War College and a master's degree in Military History from Norwich University.
+He graduated cum laude from Virginia Tech in 1990 with a bachelor's degree in history.
+He holds a master's degree in national security and strategic studies with distinction from the Naval WarCollege and a master's degree in military history from Norwich University.

-He is a nuclear-trained Surface Warfare Officer who served on a variety of ships from frigates to carriers in operations and engineering positions culminating in command of Maritime
+He is a nuclear-trained Surface Warfare Officer who served on ships from frigates to carriers in operations and engineering positions culminating in command of Maritime Expeditionary

-Expeditionary Security Squadron 7 in Guam from 2006 to 2009.
+Security Squadron 7 in Guam from 2006 to 2009.
 He completed his final at-sea assignment as Assistant Reactor Officer aboard USS Harry S Truman (CVN 75) in 2012.

-Ashore, he taught at Naval Nuclear Power School from 1995 to 1997.
-After completing his sea tours, he served as the Liaison for Naval Forces Europe to U.S. European Command in Stuttgart, Germany, where he was designated as a Joint Qualified Officer.
-He then was Chief, Joint Exercise Division, Deputy Directorate for Joint Training, on the Joint StaffJ7, in Suffolk, Virginia, where he led development of the Chairman's Globally Integrated Exercise program.
+Áshore, he taught at Naval Nuclear Power School from 1995 to 1997.
+He served as the Liaison for Naval Forces Europe to U.S. European Command in Stuttgart, Germany, where he was designated as a Joint Qualified Officer.
+He then was Chief, Joint Exercise Division, Deputy Directorate for Joint Training, on the Joint Staff J7, in Suffolk, Virginia.
 He finished his 29-year naval career in 2019 as a Military Professor in Joint Military Operations at the Naval War College.

-Captain McGrath's personal awards include the Defense Superior Service Medal, Legion of Merit (2nd Award), Meritorious Service Medal (3rd Award), Navy-Marine Corps Commendation Medal (4th Award), Joint Service Achievement Medal, and Navy-Marine Corps Achievement Medal (2nd Award).
+Hisawards include the Defense Superior Service Medal, Legion of Merit (2nd Award), Meritorious Service Medal (3rd Award), Navy-Marine Corps Commendation Medal (4th Award), Joint Service Achievement Medal, and Navy-Marine Corps Achievement Medal (2nd Award).